 \section{Introduction}

-The goal of this paper is to introduce an explicit algebraic counterpart of the geometric Pappas-Rapoport coherence conjecture in type A (Zhu's theorem) \cite{PR08,Zhu14}.
-The input of our construction is a collection of cyclic representations of the current algebra, the elements in the collection are labeled by the simple roots of the underlying affine Kac-Moody Lie algebra.
-The outcome is a (non-cylcic) representation of the Iwahori algebra; the character of this representation coincides with the character of the Cartan component of the tensor product of the initial representations.
-If one starts with a very special collection of spherical Demazure submodules of integrable irreducible representations, whose weights are multiples of a fixed level one weight, then the resulting Iwahori representation is a sum of Demazure submodules in another integrable irreducible representation.
+The goal of this paper is to introduce an explicit algebraic counterpart of the geometric Pappas--Rapoport coherence conjecture in type A (Zhu's theorem) \cite{PR08,Zhu14}.
+The input of our construction is a collection of cyclic representations of the current algebra, the elements of the collection are labeled by the simple roots of the underlying affine Kac--Moody Lie algebra.
+The output is a (non-cyclic) representation of the Iwahori algebra; the character of this representation coincides with that of the Cartan component of the tensor product of the initial representations.
+If one starts with a very special collection of spherical Demazure submodules of integrable irreducible representations, whose highest weights are multiples of a fixed level-one weight, then the resulting Iwahori representation is a sum of Demazure submodules in another integrable irreducible representation.
 The input and output in this case are exactly the left- and right-hand sides of the coherence conjecture of Pappas and Rapoport.
 Let us provide more details.

-Throughout the paper we work with the Lie algebras $\mgl_n$ and $\msl_n$, and their affine Kac-Moody algebras \cite{Kac90}.
+Throughout the paper, we work with the Lie algebras $\mgl_n$ and $\msl_n$, and their affine Kac--Moody algebras \cite{Kac90}.
 Let $\aGr$ be the affine Grassmannian for the adjoint group of $\msl_n$; in particular, $\aGr$ is the disjoint union of $n$ components $\aGr_b$, where $b=0,\dots,n-1$ \cite{Kac90,Kum02}.
-The ind-varieties $\aGr_b$ are covered by the spherical Schubert varieties of the form $X_\la$, where $\la$ are partitions with at most $n$ parts.
-Each $X_\la$ is acted upon by the current group $SL_n[[z]]$, which is a subgroup of the affine Kac-Moody Lie group $\widehat{SL}_n$ acting on $\aGr_b$ (in fact, $\aGr_b$ are partial flag varieties for $\widehat{SL}_n$).
+The ind-varieties $\aGr_b$ are covered by spherical Schubert varieties of the form $X_\la$, where $\la$ are partitions with at most $n$ parts.
+Each $X_\la$ is acted upon by the current group $SL_n[[z]]$, which is a subgroup of the affine Kac--Moody Lie group $\widehat{SL}_n$ acting on $\aGr_b$ (in fact, $\aGr_b$ are partial flag varieties for $\widehat{SL}_n$).